 Teaching "quiet dog"

-Controlling the volcano: how exercise, discipline, and then affection can help with
+Controlling the volcano: how exercise, disciplines, and then affection can help

 Veterinary clinic animal housing vs shelter housing

 Introducing new dogs, umbilical leashes & default modes, revisited

 11:00 - 12:00 PIZZA AT THE CONFERENCE CENTER

 (Treadmilling for rehabilitation, exercise, conditioning & behavioral issues)